Tested_Hardware_Wallets.webp

 keystone 3 Pro

-Black Seed Ink Research Labs pick:
+Black Seed Ink Research Labs pick: Keystone 3 Pro

 Keystone 3 Pro is one of the strongest options for people who care most about air-gapped signing and open-source transparency.
 Its official native app is called Keystone Nexus, and one of its most underrated features is that the device can manage up to three separate seed phrases at once, effectively giving you three distinct wallets inside one device.
 That is a real advantage for people who want to separate long-term holdings, active funds, or different strategies without buying multiple signers.
 The hardware is serious.
 The weak spot is still the native app experience, which needs more polish to match the strength of the device.
+If you hold XRP, ADA, BTC, ETH, it's ready to go and supports those networks and others well.

 What we like